Causality-Aware Transformer Networks for Robotic Navigation: Related Work

-While various methods have been proposed in recent years, most methods are specifically designed for certain tasks aiming for better results for the challenges \cite{morin2023one,mezghan2022memory,feng2023memory,kareer2023vinl,yu2023frontier,zheng2022jarvis,min2021film,inoue2022prompter,blukis2022persistent,zhang2021hierarchical,suglia2021embodied,deitke2022️,pashevich2021episodic}.
+Many simulators and tasks have been proposed in recent years for Embodied AI \cite{deitke2020robothor,shen2021igibson,szot2021habitat,xia2018gibson,batra2020objectnav,weihs2021visual,shridhar2020alfred}.
+For navigation tasks\cite{gadre2023cows}, while fast progress has been made in recent years, most methods are specifically designed for certain tasks aiming for better results for the challenges \cite{morin2023one,kareer2023vinl,yu2023frontier,zheng2022jarvis,min2021film,inoue2022prompter,blukis2022persistent,zhang2021hierarchical,suglia2021embodied,deitke2022️,pashevich2021episodic}.
 However, although these methods achieve state-of-the-art performances, they cannot be generalized to other scenarios due to the dataset-specific architecture, inductive bias and hand-crafted logic \cite{duan2022survey,khandelwal2022simple}.
 Recently, \cite{khandelwal2022simple} addressed these issues.
 They found that CLIP \cite{radford2021learning} makes an effective visual encoder and proposed a novel method that does not require any task-specific architectures and inductive bias.
+Besides, some works also use a Transformer Encoder in the agent due to its strong capability \cite{moudgil2021soat,wang2024navformer}.
+Recent studies have also focused on training foundation models to enhance the performance of agents in Navigation tasks \cite{shah2023vint}.